Fighting Drug And Substance: Drug and substance abuse can take a toll on your mental health!

-These might be tiny substances, but they have an extreme grasp on your body and mind, and they are known to create nuisance in every field.
+Fighting Drug And Substance, these might be tiny substances, but they have an extreme grasp on your body and mind, and they are known to create a nuisance in every field.

 Whether you are a student practicing for SATCs, or someone at work trying to prevent your speech from slurring at a very important presentation.
 When you find your work derailing, especially when you used to be a start employee, you can sense the red flag!